 The best way to overcome this problem is, of course, to choose a VPN that is working well in China!

 Free VPNs for China

+We recommend that you NEVER use a free VPN.
+They are normally a serious risk to your security and privacy or simply don’t work.
 Maintaining a VPN that works in China implies a significant financial expense, and therefore you should ask where the VPN is getting this money from.